Salah-boutayeb/thinkAI/README.md

 ## Welcome to KOZINTAI - Recipe generator

+" Transform your kitchen ingredients into delicious meals with our app, powered by natural language processing technology. "

 KOZINTAI is a Moroccan recipe generator web app that could become a comprehensive resource for Moroccan cuisine, catering to users with different preferences and skill levels, and promoting local food culture and sustainability ^^.